-Gnash is based upon the Great Old Ones of the Lovecraft Mythos: an evil creature from outer space, with ruthless followers, who thrives on merciless devouring.
+Gnash is based upon the Great Old Ones of the Lovecraft Mythos: an immensely powerful creature from outer space, with ruthless followers, who perhaps thrives on merciless devouring.

-Gnash differs from the Great Old Ones because he prefers experiencing that merciless devouring second-hand, by enticing normal people to "accumulate" deeds of ruthlessness before metaphorically consuming them.
-Three similarities remain: knowledge relating to Gnash can be found in obscure and foreboding arcane books, pursuit of such knowledge causes depression and insanity, and adventure plots may still center around a fanatic cult that is planning an evil and maddening ritual.
+Gnash differs from the Great Old Ones because he might not actually be evil.
+But three similarities remain: knowledge relating to Gnash can be found in obscure and foreboding arcane books, pursuit of such knowledge causes depression and insanity, and adventure plots may still center around a fanatic cult that is planning an evil and maddening ritual.